Born in Germany anno 1976, a PnP gamer since 1988 and GM for various systems since 1993. Happily married, father of a fantastic daughter.

 However in April 2011 I “discovered” Fantasy Grounds II for me.
 It not only makes it possible for me to play with more people all over the world, it also gives me the opportunity to take part as a player again.
 Which gave me a much-needed refresher and also gave me a fresh perspective on GMing too.

 This also somewhat coincided with my discovery of Savage Worlds.
-And lets just say Savage Worlds has not simply blown me away, in a way it actually changed how I approach GMing and the way I want to play RPGs.
-I feel freed and not restricted by the system.
-It inspired me more than any other RPG I own.
+And lets just say Savage Worlds has not simply blown me away back then, in a way it actually changed how I approach GMing and the way I want to play RPGs.
+I felt freed and not restricted by the system.
+It inspired me more than any other RPG I owned.
 I have to admit though that the Explorers edition itself was not what sparked it alone but having read the SWEX and afterwards reading the Thrilling Tales book.
-The way the basic rules moved into place for this setting, were changed a bit and sometimes added to, made me realize I had an amazing toolbox in hand.
+The way the basic rules moved into place for this setting, were changed a bit and sometimes added to, made me realise I had an amazing toolbox in hand.
 And a toolbox that would not ask me to take out a calculator to create new content or encounters.
 One which fitted my play style a lot.
 Hence I decided to start-up this blog.

 A lot has happened since then.
 I moved and have lots of gamers near me now, but no time due to a long commute home.
-I run various systems, as can be seen from my favorite systems list above.
-I try to blog more regularly in 2016.
-Let us see if it sticks this time.
+I run various systems and am not focused on Savage Worlds any longer, as can be seen from my favourite systems list above.
+I mostly play online via Roll20 or Fantasy Grounds nowadays.
+Still here though, plugging away.